m417z/ntdoc/descriptions/ps_protected_signer.md

-The enumeration defines the strength and type of the signature for the process
+The enumeration defines the strength and type of the signature for the process.

 # Known values
  - `PsProtectedSignerNone` (0) - the process has no signature that grants it protection.